kubedb/cli/docs/concepts/databases/postgres.md

         repository: "https://github.com/kubedb/postgres-init-scripts.git"
 ```

-In the above example, Postgres will execute provided script once database is running. `directory: .` is used to get repository contents directly in mount path.
+In the above example, Postgres will execute provided script once the database is running. `directory: .` is used to get repository contents directly in mount path.

 #### Initialize from Snapshots